Occupy Sandy: Long-term mutual aid projects

 From its start mutual aid principles were worked into the volunteer skill share orientations and in the participation of its members with the affected communities encouraged the creation of small projects, co-ops, and neighbor-led efforts.

 Placing a focus on individuals becoming empowered, Occupy Sandy was able to encourage a culture of innovation & social business incubation in the hardest hit areas.
 The Brooklyn, Lower East Side, Rockaways and the Staten Island Long Term Recovery Organizations all were facilitated by Occupy volunteers using NY General Assembly-style meeting tools including the Occupy hand signals.

 Their work through the Occupy Sandy Project Spokes Council provided large grants using a participatory budgeting frame work to the affected communities and fostered grassroots micro local projects such as Respond & Rebuild, Staten Island Tool Library, The People's Recovery Summit, Feeding Families Community Garden, Midland Avenue Neighborhood Relief, The May Edwards Chinn Memorial Food Pantry & Clinic, Hart & Soul and a citywide network of home cooks to supply the support hubs.

 Mold removal and remediation

 Due to the unique circumstances of the combination of ocean tidal surge during Sandy and the type of low income bungalow homes affected, extensive education and community outreach had to be done about proper mold remediation.
-Canvasing, mold skill shares, volunteer mold removal was offered as a first response by Occupy Sandy.
+Canvassing, mold skill shares, volunteer mold removal was offered as a first response by Occupy Sandy.
 Without any national certification, education, or accurate information available Occupy Sandy coordinators had to become self-taught experts in the subject.